 which last for between one to one and a half hours

 on a regular basis according to your needs which we establish

 from our first exploratory online session (you will also complete

 a detailed questionnaire before this session which will be sent

 our sessions and a flexible session programme lasting from three

 to six months or up to a year or more.

-the focused use of online
+the focused use of online materials such

-and audio recorded material and video materials
+as written and audio recorded material

 on this page of my website are examples of each the crucial rebuilding